WoutDLN/woutdln.github.io/_talks/2024-08-16_lagos_mimimal.md

 description: Invited Talk
 author: Dillen, Wout
 year: 2024
-title: Mimimal Computing and Digital Scholarly Editing in the Classroom and Beyond.
-A Quick Introduction to a Series of Open Access Teaching Materials
+title: Mimimal Computing and Digital Scholarly Editing in the Classroom and Beyond
+subtitle: A Quick Introduction to a Series of Open Access Teaching Materials
 venue: University of Lagos
 location: Lagos, Nigeria
 eventtitle: CEDHUL 2024